 How durable are the reconstructed ears?

-The durability of the reconstructed ears depends on the materials used for the procedure.
+The durability of the reconstructed ears relies upon the materials used for the procedure.

 Ear reconstructions using rib cartilage have been proven to last more than 50 years.
-These types of reconstructed ears do not have restrictions on patient activities.
+Therefore, these types of reconstructed ears do not have restrictions on patient activities.
 There is also no need for extra protection in contact sports.
-The durability of artificial ears is likely to be very good, but it is less proven in because there is no long-term follow up beyond 20 years.
+The durability of artificial ears is likely to be very good, but it is less proven because there is no long-term follow-up beyond 20 years.

 An artificial, synthetic ear is a foreign body with the possibility of becoming infected and needing to be removed in the future.
 Other risks include:

-The next phase of ear reconstruction could be the 3D bioprinting techniques, to create bio-compatible ear prostheses from human stem cells.
-The advanced technologies could significantly improve durability and longevity of the reconstructed ears.
+The next phase of ear reconstruction seems to be the 3D bioprinting techniques to create bio-compatible ear prostheses from human stem cells.
+The advanced technologies could significantly improve the durability and longevity of the reconstructed ears.

 Disclaimer: We do not assume responsibility for the use of the provided information or its interpretation.
 Our efforts are towards providing current and reliable information; however these should not be considered, or used as a substitute for diagnosis or treatment.